synicalsyntax/DieForMe/README.md

 # FinalProjectDeath
 COSMOS 2016 Final Project

+Use Github Desktop.

-To open the project, navigate to the Assets folder and open **Level 1.unity**.
-The file should open the entire project at once.
+To open the project, simply select the folder of the project downloaded from Github Desktop.